bbauska/IllinoisTech-Fundamentals-WebDev/README.md

 three lines, hit the tab button, and it&apos;ll add two spaces.
 If your tab button is adding four spaces or five spaces, we&apos;ll address that in a future lecture on how to change it.
-So now my code is starting with a nice cascade, I have my body wrapping all the content here, I have my HTML wrapping all the code.
+Now my code is starting with a nice cascade, I have my body wrapping all the content here, I have my HTML wrapping all the code.
 I have a div wrapping this first section.
 And I&apos;m going to add a second section, where I might want to add an image.
 Now, let&apos;s add in an image tag.
 Image tags, remember, close themselves, but we need that attribute for an image location.
-So we&apos;re going to add an SRC.
+We&apos;re going to add an SRC.
 And with our attributes, the key to writing a good attribute is we need the equal sign and our two quotation marks.
-So let&apos;s call it image1.jpg.
+Let&apos;s call it image1.jpg.
 And we&apos;re always going to have our alt attribute.
-So alt attribute equals a great image of Oscar the Grouch.
+Alt attribute equals a great image of Oscar the Grouch.
 And remember to close out that alt with a quotation mark.
-So now if we come back to our web page and we refresh, we have our ubsection 1, subsection 2, and our Oscar the Grouch image.
+Now, if we come back to our web page and we refresh, we have our ubsection 1, subsection 2, and our Oscar the Grouch image.
 Finally, we&apos;re going to add one last paragraph here.
 Oscar&apos;s book, yeah,
 let&apos;s call book, how to make dollar into garbage.
 Close out our p.
-So a few things, we might want to turn this dollar into a dollar sign, ctrl+ S.
+A few things, we might want to turn this dollar into a dollar sign, ctrl+ S.
 And if we look back at our Firefox, we have our dollar sign being interpreted here by the Firefox browser.
 But that&apos;s not going to be the same dollar sign that appears in every browser.
-So if we want consistency, we might want to do a search for the UTF-8 version of the dollar sign.
+If we want consistency, we might want to do a search for the UTF-8 version of the dollar sign.
-So we see here, Google Search is giving us the actual UTF-8 coding directly.
+We see here, Google Search is giving us the actual UTF-8 coding directly.
-So let&apos;s grab one of these and pop it into our code.
+Let&apos;s grab one of these and pop it into our code.
 And when we go back to our dollar sign, it looks the same.
 But now we&apos;ve created consistency that this will be the dollar sign that&apos;s presented in any and all of our user experiences with any browser.
 And finally, with our page, because it&apos;s a book title, we&apos;ll want to turn this into an italics book title.
-So we&apos;ll put in here a little.
+We&apos;ll put in here a little.
 Close out our.
 And if I go back to our browser, hit refresh, you&apos;ll notice the browser has chosen put in a default italics.
 And again, we&apos;re going to want to go into our CSS later and declare this italics.
 But for these first two modules, we&apos;re only going to be coding HTML.
-So we have a better understanding of what browser defaults exist and how HTML itself renders without style elements added to it.
+We have a better understanding of what browser defaults exist and how HTML itself renders without style elements added to it.
 That way, when we start to add our style, we&apos;ll know the full scope of what&apos;s possible.